Skip to content Skip to footer

 Choosing the Right Option for You

-The right solution depends on your oral health, anatomy, and long-term goals—not just the missing tooth.
+The right solution depends on your oral health, anatomy, and long-term goals—not just the missing tooth itself.
 A comprehensive evaluation allows your dentist to explain why one option may be more predictable than the other in your specific situation.

 OFFICE